Need help with your Discussion

 Demand for cheap labor

-The service industry, specifically kitchens, and restaurants, are regular human trafficking exploiters.
+The service industry, specifically kitchens and restaurants, are regular human trafficking exploiters.
 Also, there is a high demand for cheap agricultural and domestic labor (Belser, 2005).
-Most of the time, employees are promised a safe workspace and steady salary, only to find out later that they are not paid or are paid less than the minimum wage and work overtime.
-The owners of those businesses keep on practicing these illegal norms since the trafficking victims can barely defend themselves and they possess very few alternatives.
+Most of the time, employees are promised a safe workspace and steady salary, only to find out later that they are unpaid or paid less than the minimum wage and work overtime.
+The owners of those businesses keep on practicing these illegal norms since the trafficking victims can barely defend themselves, and they possess very few alternatives.

 Human trafficking generates a considerable profit.